 A solid strategy to sports betting, which is a compromise of the two methods, relies on independent research.
 As mentioned previously, blindly placing bets on online bookmakers calls or gossip isn’t going to support your sports betting long-term.

-Value bets are when an underdog team has a real chance of winning over their opponents.
+Value bets are when an underdog team has a real chance of getting the edge over their opponents.
 In our article on how to find good sports betting matches, we talk more about this question.
 You can notice a value bet when there’s a discrepancy between the bookmaker’s and public opinion.
 If the payout is higher than 2x your stake, then the bet is valuable and worth the risk.
 Again, like the bookmaker, you can’t rely solely on public opinion; make sure you cross-check facts.

 The thrill of sports betting is the lack of a guarantee.
 You can spend hours researching a team, and on the day, the results are the opposite to your predictions.
 It’s this element of surprise that makes sports so entertaining after all.